Phactum/taxiride-blueprint/spi/README.md

 - Any Java developer can write business processing software with no training required.
 - The business code is readable and therefore easier to maintain.
 - The business code is only about the implementation of the business requirements.
-- Moving to other technology stacks (either for the BPMS as well as for the business processing software itself) does not effect the business code.
+- Moving to other technology stacks (either for the BPMS as well as for the business processing software itself) does not affect the business code.

 From a product owner's perspective a BPMS should: